This class is a family class. Click on the "Family Class" tab above to learn more.

 What makes our program especially unique in the world of online education is that we value a corporate experience.
 Rather than teaching your child in a tutorial format, we prefer students to have the opportunity to both publish their work for an audience (other students) and also to have the chance to read other student writing.
 In no other setting is this possible.
 Schools-in-buildings rarely have students read each other's work.
 Homeschooled children are rarely in a classroom environment to begin with, so the opportunity to read peer-writing is nil.

 That said, your kids are free to convey their thoughts and reactions to the instructor, too.
-She will want to get to know them!
+They will want to get to know your students!
 The structure of this class is that the parent is the enrolled student, and the kids are the active participants.
 Our hope is that both you and your children will discover the joy of exploring nature and then journaling about it by the end of the four weeks together!